ceph/ceph/doc/radosgw/notifications.rst

   - "none": Messages are considered "delivered" if sent to the broker.
   - "broker": Messages are considered "delivered" if acked by the broker.
 (This is the default.)

+ - kafka-brokers: A command-separated list of host:port of kafka brokers.
+These brokers (may contain a broker which is defined in kafka uri) will be added to kafka uri to support sending notifcations to a kafka cluster.

 .. note::